deya-eldeen/blog/_posts/post/2021-11-14-swift-variables-and-constants.md

 layout: post
 title: "Understanding Swift Variables and Constants: A Dive into Mutability"
 date: "2021-11-14"
-categories:
-  - Development
-  - iOS
-  - Programming
-  - Swift
-tags:
-  - Development
-  - iOS
-  - Programming
-  - Swift
 permalink: /swift-variables-and-constants
 excerpt_separator: <!--more-->
 thumbnail: "images/covers/varlet.jpg"
+categories:
+  - "Development"
+  - "iOS"
+  - "Programming"
+  - "Swift"
+  - "Objective-C"
+tags:
+  - "Development"
+  - "iOS"
+  - "Programming"
+  - "Swift"
+  - "Objective-C"
 ---

 In every programming language, the ability to store and manage data is fundamental.
 In `Swift`, the distinction between variables and constants is both clear and essential, influencing how you write and optimize your code.
+<!--more-->

 This blog post explores the concepts of mutability in `Swift`, comparing them to `Objective-C`, and discussing the broader implications of mutability in programming.

-<!--more-->

 {%
  include centered-image.html